-Fire Danger Rating tells you how dangerous a fire would be if one started.
+Fire Danger Ratings tell you how dangerous a fire could be if one started.
 It helps you to know when conditions are dangerous enough to put your bushfire survival plan in to action.
 Ratings are forecast using Bureau of Meteorology data for up to four days in advance, based on weather and other environmental conditions such as fuel load.

-For more information on Fire Danger Ratings, what each code means and what today's rating is, go to the CFA website.
+For more information on the Australian Fire Danger Rating System, go to the CFA website.